roesta07/roesta07.github.io/_posts/2024-11-23-004-simulation-randomization-with-dag.md

 I told him about how I use randomization everyday in my work, but honestly, I’d never really grasped how it actually works.
 All those theory, mathematical notations , assumptions, and terms like exchangeability, just end up clouding my understanding of randomization.

-Mike smiled, as if he held a secret I hadn’t yet uncovered, and said,
+Mike smiled, as if he knew something that I hadn't, and said,

 >"Let me make it easy for you.
 I’ll show you how randomization really works in a simplest way that the world had never seen before."